Biosketch

 - How do immunometabolites affect immune and non-immune cells?

-Ongoing projects are focused on metabolic determinants of NK cell activation in the context of diseases.
-We use single-cell metabolic toolbox as well as multi-omics approach to study NK cell metabolism in tumor microenvironment in order to improve NK-based cancer immunotherapy.
-In TANK_Sepsis we investigate the idea that during infection the host can regulate activation of immune cells via controlling systemic availability of nutrients, such as amino acids.
-By using metabolic toolkits as well as mice with defective amino acid transport in NK cells, we dissect the link between organismal and cellular metabolism to provide new insights for treatment of sepsis.
+In 2023 Maxim has started a Marie Skłodowska-Curie Actions-funded project TANK_Sepsis.
+This project investigates the idea that during infection the host can regulate activation of immune cells via controlling systemic availability of nutrients, such as amino acids.
+By using metabolic toolkits as well as mice with defective amino acid transport in NK cells, Maxim dissects the link between organismal and cellular metabolism to provide new insights for treatment of sepsis.

 Positions and training